andrew/ultimate-awesome/README.md

 - [awesome-practice-projects](https://github.com/labex-labs/awesome-practice-projects) - Guided programming projects for practical skill building by LabEx.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
 - [awesome-free-tools](https://github.com/mathewlewallen/awesome-free-tools) - Curated list of the best free (or extremely cheap) tools that are (here's the key) Easy To Integrate!.
+- [awesome-generative-ui](https://github.com/narrowin/awesome-generative-ui) - A curated list of resources for AI-generated user interfaces — systems where LLMs dynamically create, compose, and render UI components.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-rpa](https://github.com/rpabotsworld/awesome-rpa) - A curated list of awesome RPA Tools, Blogs, frameworks, libraries, software and resources.
 - [awesome-agile-essentials](https://github.com/SaadAAkash/awesome-agile-essentials) - An awesome list of concepts & resources of Agile Software Development, curated from handpicked project management contents, courses & more!.